 - Personal toiletries and basic medication (if any)

 - Flashlight (with spare batteries)

 - Insect repellent and emergency medical kit

-Average temperature at Gomukh and on the trek remains around 15°C to 16°C during summer; and around 5°C to 6°C during the months of September, October and November.
-It snows heavily in December, January and March here with temperature way below zero degrees making the area inaccessible.
+The average temperature at Gomukh and on the trek remains around 15°C to 16°C during summer; and around 5°C to 6°C during the months of September, October, and November.
+It snows heavily in December, January, and March here with temperatures way below zero degrees making the area inaccessible.